 Second, make sure you enjoy their company.
 You'll be spending a decent amount of time around them and they'll be giving you feedback, so it won't be fun if you don't get along on a personal level.

 Third, ask them: "If we're in the key of Ab, what would the chords be in this progression: 3 6 2 5 1 4, with a minor 2 5 to dominant 6?"
-If they don't respond with something along the lines of: "Cmi Fmi Bbmi Eb7 Ab Db, then Gmi7b5 and C7alt to F7." in about the amount of time it took to read this paragraph, they're PROBABLY not an expert or worth your time or anyone else's for that matter, as that's actually quite an elementary question/answer for any literate musician.
+If they don't respond with something along the lines of: "Cmi Fmi Bbmi Eb7 Ab Db, then Gmi7b5 and C7alt to F7." in about the amount of time it took to read this paragraph, you may want to look elsewhere- that's an easy question for most professional musicians!

 Really consider the music you like and what elements attract you- it's important to understand why you like what you like and have an idea of what you want to learn.